Auditorio Juan Pachín Vicéns: Uses

 The auditorium is the official venue of the local basketball team, the Leones de Ponce, and also hosts musical concerts, circuses, conventions, and organization meetings.

 In addition to serving as an important sports venue, several non-sports historical events have taken place there.
 The tumultuous General Assembly of the then-ruling New Progressive Party held there in 1983 led to the creation of a splinter party, the Puerto Rico Renewal Party, by then San Juan mayor Hernán Padilla and the defeat of Governor Carlos Romero Barceló in the 1984 gubernatorial elections.

+The April 23, 1983, professional boxing contest between former World Boxing Council world Super Bantamweight and future WBC world featherweight and World Boxing Association world Junior Lightweight champion and International Boxing Hall of Fame member, Puerto Rican Wilfredo Gomez, and future Curacao sports hall of fame member Ivan Samuco, took place at the auditorium.
+Gomez won by a third-round knockout.
+Former WBA world bantamweight champion Julian Solis and his brother Santos also fought at this show, Julian knocking out Ruben Dario Herasme of the Dominican Republic in four rounds, and Santos knocking out Cuban Raul Hernandez in eight.

 The auditorium was the site of the wake ceremony for Juan "Pachín" Vicéns who died on 18 February 2007.
 The wake ceremony for Ponce mayor Rafael Cordero Santiago who died on 17 January 2004 was also held there as well.